A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: Comparison of different solvers

 Fig.~\ref{fig:lpec_vs_nlp} shows the results, where the diagonal represents equal NLP and LPEC solving times.
 For MILP methods, most points fall below the diagonal, indicating that BNLPs dominate computation time rather than LPECs.
 For regularization methods, points cluster around/above the diagonal, showing computational burden is split almost equally between NLPs and LPECs.
 Specifically, cumulative NLP time exceeds LPEC time in 0\% of cases for \texttt{Gurobi-MILP}, 20\% for \texttt{HiGHS-MILP}, 87.26\% for \texttt{Reg-MPEC}, and 85.99\% for \texttt{$\ell_{\infty}$-MPEC}.
 MILP solvers benefit from smaller initial trust region radii in Phase I, but smaller $\rho_I$ requires solving more Phase I NLPs to find feasible LPECs, shifting computational load toward NLPs.

 {Somewhat surprisingly, the global MILP algorithms significantly outperform the local regularization and penalty-based methods.} The MILP-based methods are up to two orders of magnitude faster than regularization-based methods for LPECs on the {\MacMPEC} test set.
 This difference can be explained by several observations.
 The MILP methods solve the LPEC to global optimality (sufficient for verifying B-stationarity), whereas the others compute only a stationary point (which may not be a local minimum or B-stationary point).
 Consequently, LPECs solved by regularization-based methods are more often locally infeasible in Phase I or require solving more LPECs until a B-stationary point is verified in Phase II.
 This confirms the arguments in Section~\ref{sec:solving_lpecs} {on efficiently solving LPECs using MILP reformulations.} Moreover, when the solution is S-stationary, solving the MILP requires solving a single LP, complying with Proposition~\ref{lem:milp_via_lp}.
+This experiment suggests that solving {\LPCCs} with MILP methods as in {\MacMPEC} can be done very efficiently in practice, both with commercial (\gurobi) and open-source (\highs) solvers.